kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. The left internal mammary artery
 	E. The left phrenic nerve

-#### Answer: B. The left recurrent laryngeal nerve - ?
+#### Answer: B. The left recurrent laryngeal nerve - TRUE
+- The left recurrent laryngeal nerve is a branch of the vagus that wraps around the aorta, posterior to ductus arteriosus or ligamentum arteriosum.
+It then travels superiorly to innervate muscles of the larynx.
+It is important to protect this nerve during surgery.
+If the left recurrent laryngeal nerve became paralysed, a patient could experience a hoarse voice or even have difficulty breathing as a result of a laryngeal spasm.
+The thoracic duct is deep in the chest – it travels between the azygos vein and the aorta, posterior to the oesophagus.
+The accessory hemiazygos vein is a vein on the left side of the body.
+It drains the posterolateral chest wall and empties blood into the azygos vein.
+The left internal mammary artery is a branch of the left subclavian artery that supplies blood to the anterior thoracic wall.
+The left phrenic nerve runs lateral to the vagus nerve and its branches in the thorax; it is not close enough to be damaged by surgery on the ductus arteriosus.

 ### Q1.110
 A 50-year-old man presents in an outpatient clinic with a lump in his groin, which on clinical examination was diagnosed as a direct inguinal hernia.
 His past history suggested that he had undergone an emergency appendicectomy almost 6 months previously.
 The direct inguinal hernia may well have been caused by iatrogenic injury at the time of appendicectomy to:

 	A. The ilioinguinal nerve
-	B. The subcostal nerve - F
+	B. The subcostal nerve
 	C. The femoral branch of the genitofemoral nerve
 	D. The genital branch of the genitofemoral nerve
-	E. The ventral primary ramus of T10 - F
+	E. The ventral primary ramus of T10

-#### Answer: C. The femoral branch of the genitofemoral nerve - ?
+#### Answer: C. The femoral branch of the genitofemoral nerve - *FALSE* = A. The ilioinguinal nerve - TRUE
+- A direct inguinal hernia is caused by a weakness in the abdominal muscles that prevents a patient from contracting these muscles strongly.
+The ilioinguinal nerve is important for innervating the muscles of the lower abdominal wall.
+Normally the falx inguinalis is pulled down to cover the thin area of weak fascia on the posterior wall of the inguinal canal.
+So, if this nerve were damaged during the appendicectomy, the man might not be able to contract his abdominal muscles and pull the falx inguinalis over the weak fascia.
+This could have led him to develop the direct inguinal hernia.
+The subcostal nerve and the ventral primary ramus of T10 innervate muscles, skin and fascia of the upper abdominal wall.
+These nerves are too superior to affect the inguinal region.
+The genitofemoral nerve innervates the cremaster muscle.
+An injury to this nerve would lead to an inability to elevate the testes, but it would not compromise the strength of the abdominal wall.

 Questions 1.111-1.120
 ---------------------

+??% = F: ?

 ### Q1.111
 Infection of the mastoid air cells could result from entry of bacteria through: